 Final year: You will have approximately 6-8 hours of contact time per week.
 There is more focus on seminar teaching in the final year with the Special Subject having two 2-hour seminars each week over the full academic year.
 Your dissertation has a number of workshops as well as one-on-one sessions with your supervisor.

 At each level you will normally do half the amount of history credits and will, therefore, have half the contact time with our tutors.
-Your overall contact time will depend on your other department's teaching practice, and you should contact them for more information.
+Your overall contact time will depend on your other department's teaching practice, and we would recommend contacting them for more information.

-Our entry requirements vary from ABB to AAB depending on your chosen programme.
+Our entry requirements vary from AABB to ABB depending on your chosen programme.
 All degree typically require an A Level in History or Classical Civilisation (or equivalent) and dual degrees may also require an A Level in a relevant subject (or equivalent).

 English language requirements are IELTS 7.0 with no less than 6.5 in each component (or equivalent).